ncbdrck/reactorx200_ros_reacher/README.md

 source devel/setup.bash
 rospack profile
 ```
-If you encounter any issues while installing or running the scripts, please open an issue in this repository.
+If you encounter any issues while installing or running the scripts in the repo, please open an issue in this repository.

 ## Contact